Global Chess Festival: Global Chess Festival 2020

-Global Chess Festival 2021
+Judit Polgar's Global Chess Festival 2021

 The 7th edition of Judit Polgár's Global Chess Festival was a hybrid event with a focus on education and creativity.
 Some programs e.g. the presentation of the Judit Polgár Method, the Educational Chess Summit or the Creativity&Innovation Talks took place in the Hungarian National Gallery, while tournaments and chess masterclasses were running on an interactive online chess channel with renowned trainers, such as Surya Ganguly, Anna Muzychuk, Andras Toth, Noam Manella, Arthur Kogan, Gabor Papp, Krisztian Szabo and Judit Polgár.
 Also the live programs from the Hungarian National Gallery were broadcast on YouTube.
 Among the speakers were: Leontxo García, Dana Reizniece-Ozola, Jerry Nash, Lorena García, Jesper Hall, Rita Atkins, Eva Gyarmathy, Bachar Kouatly, David Ros, Noam Manella, Ashwin Subramanian and Norbert Fogarasi.
 Judit Polgár was in conversation with Hungarian legendary sport athletes Rita Kőbán and Tímea Nagy, and also with inventor Ernő Rubik.
 The Goodwill Ambassador of Chess Awards were given to Purling London for Chess in Art, to Kenneth Rogoff for Science and Chess, to Jerry Nash for Chess in Education and Viswanathan Anand for Chess as a Sport.
 Grandmasters Judit Polgár and Zoltán Almási gave simultaneous exhibitions to their challengers.

 The event was under the patronage of the Member of the European Commission Ms. Mariya Gabriel responsible for Innovation, Research, Culture, Education and Youth.

-Global Chess Festival 2022
+Judit Polgar's Global Chess Festival 2022

-In 2022 the festival was held on 8th October 2022 as a hybrid event, live in the Hungarian National Gallery and on online channels.
+The 8th edition of the Global Chess Festival was held on 8th October 2022 as a hybrid event, live in the Hungarian National Gallery and on online channels.
 The theme being Women in Chess, Women in Sciences reflected on FIDE's initiative which declared 2022 the "Year of Woman in Chess".
 Speakers and participants discussed topics inspiring young women how to become more successful in chess or STEM fields.
 Australian university lecturer and chess grandmaster David Smerdon spoke about the relationship between chess and gender in his lecture "Facts and Myths".
 Network researcher Albert-László Barabási spoke about the role of women in academia.
 The Educational Chess Summit international conference, in cooperation with the European Chess Union, showcased the best and latest educational programs, innovations and their results in terms of chess in school.
 Patron of the summit was the Minister of Education and Science of Georgia, Dr. Mikheil Chkhenkeli.
 Among the speakers were: Adriana Salazar, Rita Atkins, Marta Amigó, Philippe Vukojevic, Stefan Kindermann, Ashwin Subramanian, Jerry Nash, Anastasia Sorokina, Malcolm Pein, Nicolás González García, Jesper Bergmark Hall, Dana Reizniece-Ozola, Judit Polgár, Zurab Azmaiparashvili and Leontxo García.
 The Inspiration Cup tournament was organized for the 2nd time with the participation of prominent players, such as world No 7 Anish Giri, and which was won by Team Dracarys (Sofia Polgár and Yona Kosashvili).
 The Goodwill Ambassador of Chess Award was given to Jesper Hall for his merits in "Chess in Education".